krunaldodiya/nostro_propmodel_user_migration/README.md

 ### 1. Users Export (`users_export.py`)

-Exports users from `users.csv` to `new_users.csv` with the following transformations:
+Exports users from `csv/users.csv` to `new_users.csv` with the following transformations:

 - Generates new UUID for each user
 - Maps old `ref_by_user_id` (INT) to new `ref_by_user_uuid` (UUID)